maxchampoux/fx4biz-rest/README.md

 # <a id="payment_object"></a> Payment Objects #

-Sending a payment involves two steps:
+Sending funds from your FX4BIZ wallet account to your own bank account or a third-party recipient involves two steps:

 1. Generate the payment object with the [Create Payment method](#submit-payment).
 When you submit a payment to be scheduled, you assign a unique id to that payment.